 A written owner permission statement must be posted inside the property and the renter must obtain, prior to use, a campfire permit from CALFIRE.
 Permits are available online at http://www.preventwildfireca.org/Campfire-Permit/.
 Outdoor propane fire pits shall be limited to three feet in diameter, located on a non-combustible surface, covered with fire screens, and located no closer than within 25 feet of a structure or combustible material.
 Open flame of any kind is prohibited during Red Flag weather conditions.

 Is a BBQ allowed?

-BBQs can be propane, natural gas, pellet, or charcoal.
-However, charcoal BBQs are not recommended.
-BBQs (open flames) are prohibited during Red Flag weather conditions.
+BBQs can be propane, natural gas, or pellet.
+Carcoal briquete BBQs are not allowed.
+All BBQs (open flames) are prohibited during Red Flag weather conditions.

 Where should smoke alarms and carbon monoxide detectors be located?

 One smoke detector is required in every bedroom or sleeping are and in living or great rooms.
 Carbon monoxide (CO) detectors shall be placed at knee level or the height of electrical outlets.
 One CO detector is required per floor.
 Some smoke detectors include carbon monoxide alarms; these are okay placed at ceiling level.